When I was a teenager, nothing mattered more to me than music. It was almost like a physical place I lived in.

 Music was all-encompassing, resonating inside me, both creating and following my shifting moods.
 It provided a kind of solace away from the real world while reinforcing my own private reality.
 I listened to music all the time, from the moment I woke up in the morning and was getting ready for school, to the second I burst into the door when I got home.
 I still have a crazy passion for music and suspect I always will.

 In my teens there were bitter arguments over what to play in the car when riding anywhere with my family.
 It got down to a kind of mental arm-wrestling.
 The winner had to have the best argument and my younger brother was really good at it.

 Why should we listen to Pearl Jam in the car on the way Christmas dinner, asked my frustrated, religious, Christmas carol-loving Mom?
 Because what does Auntie Alma wear every Christmas?
 Pearls.
 And what does Auntie Gina give us every year?
 Homemade jam.

 In spite of my mom’s protests, we listened, briefly, to “10”.
 Jim Reeves and the Christmas polka had to wait.

-But I digress.
-The one exception to my completely out of step old soul musical tastes was contemporary Canadian music, which I was right on top of.
 My first concert was Platinum Blonde at Expo Theatre in 1986 when I was 13.
 I was an avid fan of any video show and most Canadian bands.
-I was delirious with joy on rare MuchMusic free weekends when I could tape music videos on our recently acquired VCR; many of the bands were by default Canadian thanks to CanCon regulations.
+I was delirious with joy on rare MuchMusic free weekends when I could tape music videos on our recently acquired VCR; many of the bands were Canadian with greater exposure thanks to CanCon regulations.

 Via my story and my blog post, I have vague hopes that my gratitude, 25 years later, will reach Randy Gould some way, somehow.
 But if not, I’ll tell the people here: my story is for you, Randy.
 Thank you for the music and for being a positive force — and most of all, for helping me tell a great story.